Green Vehicle Laws and Regulations in South Carolina

 The laws and related green driver incentives are subject to change.
 In addition to referencing this page, also consult your local Department of Motor Vehicles (DMV) branch and the Alternative Fuels Data Center.

 South Carolina Inspections for Fuel-Efficient Vehicles

 Although South Carolina does not require emissions testing for vehicle registration purposes, it does require certain vehicles—alternative fuel, electric, hybrid, and otherwise—to undergo an inspection.

 Specifically, if you are applying for a South Carolina title for an older vehicle, and you can’t get your hands on the previous title, you must complete Vehicle Identification Verification for Title Without a Previous Title (form TI-021B) and also have the vehicle inspected by an SCDMV official.

 Low-speed vehicles (LSV) are an efficient way to get around when it comes to fuel economy.
 Just be sure you're familiar with LSV regulations and driving restrictions before hitting the road.

 South Carolina defines a low-speed vehicle as a motor vehicle that:

-- Can reach maximum speeds greater than 20 miles per hour (mph), but not more than 25 mph, on a paved, level surface.
+- Can reach maximum speeds greater than 20 MPH, but not more than 25 MPH, on a paved, level surface.

-- Has a gross vehicle weight rating (GVWR) of less than 3,000 pounds.
+- Has a gross vehicle weight rating (GVWR) of less than 3,000 lbs.